Akoykka/Akoykka/README.md

   Allowed functions for most part: malloc, free and write;
   Allowed library string.h for NULL and size_t variables;

-### Evaluation, emulates real life github process of getting ones code validated.
+### Evaluation, emulates real life github process of getting new code validated.
   All leaks and unexpected crashes (be it segfault or bus error) results in failing grade and;
   downtime of 1 to 7 days like in unit tests intervals in real life;
   All projects must pass 3 to 5 processes of: